Placement process for students currently enrolled in a college or university program

 Instructors of student groups will need to review the Pyxis Checklist to support their learning.
 New instructors to St. Joseph’s will also be required to attend an in-person demonstration of the system with one of the Professional Practice Consultants.
 Contact the Student Affairs administrator to schedule in-person training.

 Ensure that you understand and can support the placement’s requirements regarding instructor and student identification badges, access cards, and personal panic alarms.
-Also review the pre-placement requirements, placement process for students currently enrolled in a college or university program, Student Affairs FAQ and instructor of student groups/preceptor and student assignment of security items during clinical placements.
+Also review the pre-placement requirements placement process for students currently enrolled in a college or university program and the Student Affairs FAQ during clinical placements.

-- Attend St. Joseph’s in-class corporate and health care professionals’ orientation.
-Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s corporate and health care professionals’orientation sessions before the group placement begins.
+- Attend St. Joseph’s health care professionals’ orientation.
+Instructors who have never taught student groups at any St. Joseph’s site MUST attend St. Joseph’s health care professionals’orientation sessions before the group placement begins.
 Orientation is offered on a monthly basis.
 Email the St. Joseph’s Student Affairs Administrator @email to register for orientation.

 - Complete health requirements.
 Instructors of student groups must complete the same health requirements as students and adhere to the influenza vaccination protocol.